-We’re proud of this legacy of leadership and innovation as we continue to reimagine aging, both within our communities and beyond their walls.
+We’re proud of this legacy of leadership and innovation as we continue to reimagine and redefine aging, both within our communities and beyond their walls.
 We do this by focusing on the future and expanding the places and ways we serve and engage older adults.

 I put our mission and values into action every day during interactions with residents and staff.
 Focusing on how I can raise them up and create a culture of mutual respect has a positive impact on all of us.

 – Karen Doyle, Administrator of Health Services Goodwin House Bailey’s Crossroads

 This includes modern physical expansions, such as our pioneering Small House Health Care Center at Goodwin House Alexandria, which opened in 2017.
 It also means we try to look beyond our communities to see how we can better serve the region, with programs like Goodwin House at Home.
 In addition, Goodwin House is the management agent for The Lewinsville Retirement Residence, Inc., which serves low-income older adults in the McLean, VA area.

 In 1989, we established Goodwin House Foundation, a 501(c)(3) organization supporting residents and employees.
 The Foundation supports initiatives like the Fellowship Program, which ensures no resident has to leave Goodwin House because of a lack of funds.